asaldele1/SubmissionUtility/README.md

 #SubmissionUtility
-Command line utility for sending code submissions to Stepic.
+Command line utility for sending code submissions to Stepik.